 SQL Server Profiler

-Although it's officially deprecated in favor of xEvents, SQL Server Profiler provides a familiar approach for monitoring connections, MDX query execution, and other server operations.
+Although it's officially deprecated, SQL Server Profiler provides an easy way to monitor connections, MDX query execution, and other server operations.
 SQL Server Profiler is installed by default.
-You can find it with SQL Server applications on Apps in Windows.
+You can find it with SQL Server applications on Apps in Windows Server 2012.

 You can use PowerShell commands to perform many administrative tasks.
-See PowerShell reference for more information.
+See Analysis Services PowerShell for more information.